lilaspourpre/acl-2020/_pages/program/accepted.md

 ---

 Note that the titles/authors may change and papers may be withdrawn.
-For the final titles/authors, please refer to the proceedings on the anthology when they are out.
+For the final titles/authors, please refer to the proceedings when they are out.

 ## Data Analysis and Machine Learning